genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/04_web-training-day4.md

 - set up the component to autosave the layout as the user interacts with it
 - add a button to reset the layout

-To see what else you can do with the JavaScript API, see the main documentation linked in the [API documentation here](../../04_web/10_dynamic-layout/docs/api/foundation-layout.foundationlayout.md/#methods).
+To see what else you can do with the JavaScript API, see the [main documentation in the API documentation](../../04_web/10_dynamic-layout/docs/api/foundation-layout.foundationlayout.md/#methods).

 ### Autosaving layout